knative/docs/docs/serving/spec/knative-api-specification-1.0.md

 <br>
 (Optional)
    </td>
-   <td>Must be one of "http1" or "h2c" (if supported).
+   <td>If specified, this must be an IANA_SVC_NAME.
+The only allowed values are "http1" or "h2c" (if supported).
 Defaults to "http1".
    </td>
    <td>REQUIRED
    </td>